tg-sec/dvna/Task_Report/docs/moving_setup_to_aws.md

 sudo ln -s /home/ubuntu/.local/bin/aws /usr/local/bin/aws
 ```

-* Though the deployment setup was complete, I added additional steps to clear out all the older docker images from the machine using the following command:
+* Though the deployment setup was complete, I added an additional step to clear out all the older docker images (which got untagged) from the machine using the following command:

 ```bash
 docker rmi $(docker images | grep none | awk '{print $3}')